 Cover Weakened Enamel

-The outer layer of your tooth, enamel, can deteriorate over time, sometimes for reasons outside of a patient’s control.
+The outer layer of your tooth, enamel, can deteriorate over time, sometimes for reasons outside a patient’s control.
 However, once enamel is gone, it cannot regenerate on its own.

 A dental crown can replace weakened enamel and shield the underlying layer of dentin from external agents.
 Dentin contains nerves that send pain signals to the brain when stimulated, causing an uncomfortable sensation called tooth sensitivity.